Creating your first virtual machine

 • If asked at any point in the installation if you want Ubuntu Pro, you can select "Skip for now."

-• Once the installation is finished, restart the virtual machine (you don't need to restart your host machine)
+• Once the installation is finished, restart the virtual machine (you don't need to restart your host machine).
+You will be prompted to "Remove physical media and press enter" - VirtualBox automatically disconnects the virtual disk image, so just press enter.

 Once you're through the installation and have installed Ubuntu Desktop, starting up your VM should present you with a login screen, then show you something like this: